-■ To enable the students to review and evaluate the overall work done by the student in four Semesters of Programme
+Comprehensive Viva will be a part of the programme and the external assessment will be held at the end of fourth semester.
+Students will be able to review and evaluate the overall work done by the student in four Semesters of Programme.

-Presentation and evaluation of the overall work done by the student in four Semesters of MCJ through Viva-Voce.
+CO 1.
+Evaluate the overall work done by the student in four Semesters of Programme.